rakenny1985/THA_2/README.md

 # THA_2
 ## Project Name: USAID Disbursement Research
 ### Project Summary
+* This is a research project for a Data Management class at the LBJ School of Public Policy in Austin.
+While currently in progress, it the goal is to merge open source data into an analyzable dataframe to answer the question: How does USAID decide which countries get the most foreign aid?
 ### Previous Work on the Project
+* No direct work prior to this project.
 ### Funding Information
+* The absurd amount of student loan debt that is funding my master's degree $$$ :).
 ### Primary Contact Information
+* I'm not sure I want to put anything here.
+To be discussed.
 ### Additional Collaboration on Project
+* No direct collaboration.
+A professor from the LBJ School is providing mentorship.
 ### Data and Supporting Information
 * **Source #1**: USAID Foreign Aid Explorer; Country Summary; xlsx - [FAE: Data](https://explorer.usaid.gov/data.html)